RyanJarv/liquidswards/README.md

         Role juggling.
   -access-refresh int
     	The refresh rate used for the accessplugin in seconds.
-This defaults to once an hour, but if you want to bypass role revocation without usingcloudtrail events (-sns-queue option, see the README for more info) you can set this to approximately three seconds. (default 3600) -cloudtrail
+This defaults to once an hour, but if you want to bypass role revocation without usingcloudtrail events (-sqs-queue option, see the README for more info) you can set this to approximately three seconds. (default 3600) -cloudtrail
     	Enable the CloudTrail plugin.
 This will attempt to discover new IAM Roles by searching for previous